 This programme will allow you to explore the interface between contemporary economics and culture, from the scale of a start'up or artwork to that of governmental policy, a city, or the global marketplace.
+It will also provide the approaches in critical and theoretical analysis that will enable you to conduct further academic research in areas ranging from art history to urban studies and critical theory.

 Taking full advantage of the UK’s leading role in the creative industries, and London’s status as a world city, this course creates opportunities for you to: